arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 !!! caution "Initialize First!"

-    The app must use wait until the `init` call is complete before invoking any of the other {{config.extra.arcana.sdk_name}} functions such as onboarding users by triggering user login, obtaining the standard Ethereum provider, adding/switching networks in the wallet, etc.
+    The app must use `await` until the `init()` call is complete, before invoking any of the other {{config.extra.arcana.sdk_name}} functions.

-Besides specifying the required {{config.extra.arcana.app_address}}, you can optionally customize the following settings in the `AuthProvider` constructor:
+You can optionally customize the following settings in the `AuthProvider` constructor:

 ---
 * `alwaysVisible`: [[concept-wallet-visibility|{{config.extra.arcana.wallet_name}} visibility mode]] - always visible in the app context or only if a blockchain transaction is triggered by the app